CondeNast/recipe_plugin/plugin/readme.txt

 = Why do you put a placeholder image into my Edit Post page, instead of my actual recipe? =

 Because of the way WordPress' text editor works, if you decide to add or remove something from your recipe using the text editor, it can very easily mess up the markup of the code - so the ZipList plugin prevents that from happening by not allowing you to edit the recipe in the text editor.

-= Can I use the plugin to add multiple recipes to one post or page?

-There should only be recipe per post or page.
-The plugin does allow for compound recipes which is one way to include multiple lists of ingredients in your post.Simply enter your instructions or the main recipe, then start the next line with an exclamation point to create a label, like "!For the Salad Dressing".
-Then, add the instructions for the secondary recipe.

 = How can I request a feature to be added in future versions of the ZipList Recipe Plugin? =